1 – Blueberries

 Considered by many to be an essential brain food, walnuts are loaded with healthy fats as well as fibre, protein and an array of antioxidants and amino acids.

-As we’ve already discusses, oxidative stress can trigger an inflammatory reaction so walnuts might be a useful addition to your diet!
+As we’ve already discussed, oxidative stress can trigger an inflammatory reaction so walnuts might be a useful addition to your diet!

 My inspiration for all things walnuts